flutterturkey/festival_flutterturkiye_org/README.md

 # Best Practices

-As a rule of thumb, try to follow the Dart analyser and following rules.
+As a rule of thumb, try to follow the Dart analyzer and follow the rules.

 - DO use new class widgets / DON'T use functions for widgets
 - ...